varunj166/react-proforma/README.md

 }
 ```

-- Inside the function, pass to `fieldValidator` the value you want to validated (in this case, it's "values\.name"), and then chain on whatever validations you want.
+- Inside the function, pass to `fieldValidator` the value you want to validate (in this case, it's 'values\.name'), and then chain on whatever validation methods you want.
 - Here, I've used `.required()` and `.regex()`.
 - All validator methods have default error messages, but you can optionally use your own, as I did here with the `regex()` call.
-- [See the `fieldValidator` docs](#fieldValidator) for all of the methods available to you.
+- [See the `fieldValidator` API](#fieldValidator) for all of the methods available to you.

 **NOTE: You must add `.end()` to the end of the `fieldValidator` chain, and you must return the entire chain from the function!
 (I.e. `return fieldValidator(values.name) ..... .end()`)**